Ibukun16/AirBnB_clone/README.md

 (hbnb)
 ```
 - All
-> Prints all string representation of all instances of a given class.
-If no class is passed, all classes are printed.
+> _Prints all string representation of all instances of a given class.
+If no class is passed, all classes are printed_.
 ```
 (hbnb) create BaseModel
 e45ddda9-eb80-4858-99a9-226d4f08a629